Do you need a real estate website fast?

 - The option to integrate IDX

-Maybe it’s because of their retargeting campaigns, but my individual feeling is that WIX has stepped up their marketing game during the last years because I stumbled across many more online ads on different platforms lately.
+Maybe it’s because of their retargeting campaigns.
+Still, I feel that WIX has stepped up its marketing game during the last few years.
+Why?

 So how does Wix support real estate professionals?

-It has several features that real estate sites need, such as photo and listing portfolios, Google Maps integration, contact web pages, social media integration, and more.
+It has features real estate sites need, including photo and listing portfolios, Google Maps integration, contact web pages, social media integration, and more.

 Furthermore, you can choose between 14 different templates specially made for real estate, which you can use to display your business and listings.

-There are also further functions that you can add by using the App Market, such as:
+There are also additional functions that you can add by using the App Market, such as: